 4. Net Pension Liability of the City (continued)

 Actuarial Assumptions

-The total pension liability was determined by an actuarial valuation as of October 1, 2016 which was rolled forward to the measurement date of September 30, 2018, the Plan's fiscal year end, and can be found on the following page.
+The total pension liability was determined by an actuarial valuation as of September 30, 2018 which was rolled forward to the measurement date of September 30, 2019 revised to use a discount rate of 5.67%.